Edo State: History

 The Mid-Western Region was a division of Nigeria that came into being in 1963.
 It was formed in June 1963 from Benin and Delta provinces of the Western Region, and its capital was Benin City.
 In 1967 when a new 12-state structure was introduced, the region transmuted into Midwest State, remaining territorially intact.
 This nomenclature lasted until the territory was renamed Bendel state in 1976.

-During the Nigerian Civil War, the Biafran forces invaded the new Mid-Western state, en route to Lagos, in an attempt to force a quick end to the war.
+During the Nigerian Civil War, the Biafran forces negotiated for a passage (in agreement for the Independence of Benin kingdom or Republic of Benin) in the new Mid-Western state, en route to Lagos, in an attempt to force a quick end to the war.
 While under Biafran occupation, the state was declared as the "Republic of Benin" as Nigerian forces were to retake the region.
 The republic collapsed a day after the declaration as Nigerian troops overtook Benin City.
 Edo State was established on 27 August 1991 when Bendel State was split into Edo and Delta States.
-The Edo people political organization is expressed in a three-tier age group system that cuts across kin groups and make age, rather than line-age affiliation, with criterion of authority.
+The traditional political organization of the Edo people is expressed in a three-tier age group system that cuts across kin groups and make age, rather than line-age affiliation, with criterion of authority.
 Benin city itself is organized on the basis of age-grades similar to those of the villages as well as on the basis of wards and chiefs, both hereditary and non-hereditary, serving the Oba in specialised functions.
 The Oba is the focal point of the Benin political system and institution is based squarely on that of divine kingship.

 Geography

 Climate

-Edo state has a Tropical wet and dry or savanna climate with yearly temperature of 28.78 °C (83.8 °F) and it is -0.68% lower than Nigeria's averages.
-Edo typically receives about 183.49 millimeters (7.22 inches) of precipitation and has 265.91 rainy days (72.85% of the time) annually and at an elevation of 239.16 meters (784.65 feet) above sea level.
+Edo state has a tropical wet and dry or savanna climate with yearly temperature of 28.78 °C (83.8 °F) and it is -0.68% lower than Nigeria's averages.
+Edo typically receives about 183.49 millimetres (7.22 inches) of precipitation and has 265.91 rainy days (72.85% of the time) annually and at an elevation of 239.16 metre above sea level.